braverymedia/braveryweb/newsletter/higher-ed-hot-takes-5.md

 ---
-title: "Higher Ed Hot Takes #5"
+title: Hospitality at Scale
 description: This week, hospitality at scale, answering questions with data, and a better option for bio links.
 issue: 5
 date: 2022-09-12
+cover:
+  image: heht/HEHT-5-Escalator
+  alt: Image of an escalator looking down.
 ---

 Hi there.